We know that turning up to a new group can be daunting, so we thought it might help if we put some information here to explain things.

 What happens when?

-We normally meet once a month, on a Tuesday afternoon.
+We normally meet once a month, on a Tuesday afternoon at St Mary’s Church Hall, Sea Lane, Illex Way, Goring.
 We often have an invited speaker who tells us about their work, and shows some photos and brings examples of their work for us to look at.
 Sometimes a member offers to show us their work or to do a talk on an area of special interest.
 Tea and biscuits are available before the speaker starts, and there’s a bit of time for chat, but most of the meeting is taken up with listening to the speaker.
 Before the talk, and afterwards, you can look more closely at the work that the speaker has brought with them.

 Sit and Stitch

 Sometimes we have a ‘sit and stitch’ get-together for our Tuesday meeting, when people bring something that they are working on.
 It is very companionable to sit and stitch in company.
-If you are just starting out then you can come along and get ideas from what other people are doing, or there is help and advice available if you want it (but not if you don’t!)
+If you are just starting out then you can come along and get ideas from what other people are doing, or there is help and advice available if you want it (but not if you don’t!).
+If you want to come along but don’t want to stitch, that’s fine.
 The programme makes it clear whether there is a speaker or a ‘sit and stitch’ session.
-Entry is included for members and there is a small entry charge for visitors.
+Entry is included for members, and there is a small entry charge for visitors.
 There is a sales table with textile-related bric-a-brac, and sales of good-value background fabrics by the metre.
+We often have a ‘stitch corner’ where an experienced member will demonstrate a particular technique.
 You can come and ‘try us out’ for a couple of monthly meetings before you decide if you want to join.

-The Traditional Embroidery Group (or TEG) meet on the 2nd and 4th Mondays of the month.
-This is an informal group for anyone who wants to learn or share traditional techniques.
+The Traditional Embroidery Group Meets on the 2nd and 4th Mondays of the month, sometimes at the Quaker Centre.
+This is an informal group for anyone who wants to learn or share traditional techniques, e.g., blackwork, silk shading, cross stitch, drawn thread etc. Many of the accomplished embroiderers in this group started as beginners, encouraged by other members.
 You will sometimes hear it referred to by the old name of DIID or DIDDI.
 Projects are chosen by the group.
-For more information, speak to Anne Turner.
+For more information, contact Anne Turner.

-Day-schools are structured one-day courses / workshops, taught by an outside tutor, usually with limited numbers.
+Day-schools are structured one-day or two-day courses, taught by an outside tutor, usually with limited numbers.
 These need to be booked and paid-for in advance.
 There is a charge to cover the hire of the hall and the tutor’s fee, and sometimes a bit extra for materials.
 Some are good for beginners and some require a little previous experience.
-Check with Gay Hibbs if you want to know if it is OK for a beginner.
+They tend to book up very quickly, so booking details are initially only sent to members.
+Check with a committee member if you want to know if it is OK for a beginner.